slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *'It is easier to forgive an enemy than to forgive a friend.' -- William Blake*
 > *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*
+> *'When you're in jail, a good friend will be trying to bail you out.
+A best friend will be in the cell next to you saying, 'Damn, that was fun'.' -- Groucho Marx*

 - Everyone loves you when you’re a winner.
 But you know who your true friends are when you’re still a nobody.
 The key to success in any relationship: personal, familial, business, etc is NOT that the two people are supportive during bad times but that the two people are supportive during GOOD times.